NoComplyDev/CRTAP/README.md

 - Some of the shows/seasons/episodes may pull artwork that differs from the included metadata/files.
 You can choose whether to keep it, or replace it with the artwork included within the archive subfolders.
 Personally I prefer the consistency of the included artwork, but this step is entirely up to you.

-- You can also rename Seasons if you're more of a 'Campaign 1, Campaign 2, Campaign 3' person than a 'Vox Machina, Mighty Nein, Bells Hells' person.
+- You can also rename seasons if you're more of a 'Campaign 1, Campaign 2, Campaign 3' person than a 'Vox Machina, Mighty Nein, Bells Hells' person.

 - Recent versions of Plex have developed a nasty habit of ignoring and/or overwriting episode thumbnails upon a library scan.
 You may have to add the included thumbnails manually using the edit function.